-This Juicy Spatchcock Smoked Chicken is easy, flavorful, and sure to please.
+This Pit Boss Spatchcock Chicken is easy, flavorful, and sure to please.

 The chicken is spatchcocked so that it will cook evenly and quickly.
 It’s been brined overnight and will come out of the smoker plump and juicy.
 The skin has been coated in a cajun seasoning and crisped before serving.
 There’s no way this chicken won’t impress guests at your next gathering.

 You’ll find a lot of opinions on spatchcocking and the best way to go about it.
 Below I recommend a method using kitchen shears, but reddit has a lot of unique tips you can use on your pit boss spatchcock chicken.

 What is spatchcocking?

 Spatchcoking is the act of breaking or removing the spine of a bird (like a chicken or turkey), so that all of the meat lies level and flat.
 The concept is similar to butterflying a filet, but takes a bit more work because you have to break some of the bones and press the bird flat.

 Why would you do this?
 In part because it quickens the cook time by exposing more surface area of the meat to heat (a half inch thick steak cooks faster than an inch thick steak).
 I also like that it’s a bit easier to carve the chicken this way, since its laying flat and all of the good parts are exposed.
 Lastly, it looks neat!